Recipe Overview

 Servings: 4

-With fresh herbs like oregano, mint, and parsley, lots of garlic, and bright lemon, the marinade for these lamb chops makes them truly outstanding.
+- The marinade makes all the difference.
 Lamb has a pleasant, almost gamy flavor that is really enhanced by the marinade.
 Naturally tender, the lamb is tenderized even more by a brief stint with the lightly acidic marinade.

-What goes well with marinated lamb chops?
-Try creamy risotto, crispy roasted fingerling potatoes, roasted sweet potatoes with maple mustard sauce, or creamy potato salad.
+- Versatile.
+Marinated lamb chops go well with almost any side dish.
+Try creamy risotto, crispy roasted fingerling potatoes, oven roasted sweet potatoes, or creamy potato salad.
 A fresh green salad dressed with homemade Green Goddess dressing would be perfect or a panzanella salad.
-Or keep it really simple and make a perfect baked potato and easy brown sugar glazed carrots.
+Keep it really simple and make a perfect baked potato and easy brown sugar glazed carrots.

 Rib chops are cut from a rack of lamb so you’ll see a long rib bone along the chop.
 If you ask for them “frenched”, the butcher will trim some meat away from the bone but you’ll pay a little more money for those “lollipop” ribs.
 The chops pictured here are rib chops.